How are you today? I mean, how are you financially?

 You could pay off all or some of your mortgage debt if your interest rate is over 7% when interest rates start to go down.
 If it is significantly above that, you should be seeking to refinance your mortgage.
 On the other hand, if you pay a low-interest rate, don’t make any changes.

 Contribute to your retirement accounts to the max, earn your employer’s match and increase investments in a low-cost index fund.
 While stocks can be volatile year-to-year, as in 2022, S&P 500 annual returns have averaged 9.9% since the 1920s.
 If you are not facing imminent retirement, stocks remain a great place to invest your money.

 If you don’t own your home and pay high rent in, say New York City or San Francisco (the most expensive cities to rent one-bedroom apartments in the US), you may consider buying a home.
 Keep in mind mortgage rates are at 7%, higher than in a while, as the Fed raises interest rates to slow our economy and bring down high inflation.

 Your road map to building wealth starts with knowing your net worth and making valuable changes like reduced spending, increased saving, and investing.
 Your net worth statement is the basis for having a financial plan to achieve short-term and long-term goals, and make adjustments to your budget.

 10. Financial Security

-Having financial security means not worrying about money and living comfortably with peace of mind.
-Knowing your net worth is having a tool to measure your financial security at any point in time.
-There are terrific apps like Personal Capital that can help you build your net worth, track spending and all key variables to this statement, and make changes.
+Financial security means not worrying about money and living comfortably with peace of mind.
+Knowing your net worth is a tool to measure your financial security at any time.
+Terrific apps like Personal Capital can help you build your net worth, track spending and all key variables to this statement, and make changes.

 How do you calculate your net worth?

-List all your the assets that have current monetary values in the following categories:
+List all your assets that have current monetary values in the following categories:

 Other monetary assets include your taxable investment accounts, retirement accounts, real estate investment funds, pensions, and cash value of life insurance policies.
 List these at their current market value.